-When \overline{CS} is continuously low, it is important to transmit the exact number of SCLK pulses that the ADC expects.
+When $\overline{CS}$ is continuously low, it is important to transmit the exact number of SCLK pulses that the ADC expects.
 Not doing so will desynchronize the serial communications to the ADC.
 When the supply power is first applied to the ADC, it will expect to see 13 SCLK pulses for each I/O transmission.
 The number of SCLK pulses that the ADC expects to see is the same as the digital output word length.
 The digital output word length is controlled by the Data Out (DO) format.
 The DO format maybe changed any time a conversion is started or when the sign bit is turned on or off.
 The table below details out the number of clock periods required for different DO formats:

-DC Number of SCLKs Expected

-8-Bit MSB or LSB First SIGN OFF 8

-8-BIL MSB OF LSB FIISL SIGN ON 9
+DO DO Format

 SIGN OFF 12

 12-Bit MSB or LSB First SIGN ON 13

 SIGN OFF 16

 16-Bit MSB or LSB first SIGN ON 17

-If erroneous SCLK pulses desynchronize communications, the simplest way to recover is by cycling the power supply to the device.
-Not being able to easily resynchronize the device is a shortcoming of leaving CS low continuously.
+If erroneous SCLK pulses desynchronize the communications, the simplest way to recover is by cycling the power supply to the device.
+Not being able to easily resynchronize the device is a shortcoming of leaving $\overline{CS}$ low continuously.

-The number of clock pulses required for an I/O exchange may be different for the case when \overline{CS} is left low continuously vs. the case when \overline{CS} is cycled.
-Take the I/O sequence detailed in Figure 30 (Typical Power Supply Sequence) as an example.
+The number of clock pulses required for an I/O exchange may be different for the case when $\overline{CS}$ is left low continuously vs. the case when $\overline{CS}$ is cycled.
+Take the I/O sequence detailed in Figure 43 (Typical Power Supply Sequence) as an example.
 The table below lists the number of SCLK pulses required for each instruction: